Net Worth

 How Does Chris Evert Spend His Money?

-Outside, there is an outdoor kitchen, a full-size tennis court, a golf green, a central swimming pool, two guest houses, and a nine-car garage.
+Outside, the property features an outdoor kitchen, a full-size tennis court, a golf green, a central swimming pool, two guest houses, and a nine-car garage.
+Listed for sale for just over $4 million, this home certainly highlights the impressive wealth of Chris Evert.

 Summary